singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/service-client/index.md

 ### `open_channel`

-Opens a payment channel with the specified amount of AGIX tokens in cogs and expiration time.
+Opens a payment channel with the specified amount of ASI (FET) tokens in cogs and expiration time.

 ##### args:

-- `amount` (int): The amount of AGIX tokens in cogs to deposit into the channel.
+- `amount` (int): The amount of ASI (FET) tokens in cogs to deposit into the channel.
 - `expiration` (int): The expiration time of the payment channel in blocks.

 ##### returns: